-10 RESOLVED, that the AFT will convey our solidarity to the 11 unions that are losing job opportunities because of these 12 business practices.
+LABOR AND THE ECONOMIT/RETIREMENT COMMITTEE 10 11 12 RESOLVED, that the AFT will convey our solidarity to the unions that are losing job opportunities because of these business practices. □ Adopted □ Adopted as Amended □ Defeated □ Precluded by □ Referred to □ 28.
+EXPANDING RENTERS' PROTECTIONS Committee recommends non-concurrence.
+1 2 WHEREAS, through a week-to-week tenancy lease, landlords may terminate a rental agreement given a 10-day notice; and may terminate a rental agreement given a 10-day notice; and

-Submitted by: United Teachers Los Angeles, Local 1021

-□ Adopted □ Adopted as Amended □ Defeated

-□ Precluded by 🗆 Referred to

-28. EXPANDING RENTERS' PROTECTIONS

-WHEREAS, through a week-to-week tenancy lease, landlords may terminate a rental agreement given a 10-day notice; and